A Deeper Look at our Immune System

-A major contributor to diabetes, feeds bad bacteria that has no benefit in our bodies.
+A major contributor to diabetes feeds bad bacteria that have no benefit in our bodies.
 These bad bacteria can cause cravings for sugar and refined carbs which can cause sugar blood levels to spike and fall.

-Adds empty calories that can cause weigh gain, scientists have linked refine sugar & artificial sweeteners to cancers.
-The body does not recognize these chemicals and therefore stores it as fat causing weight gain.
+Adds empty calories that can cause weight gain, scientists have linked refined sugar & artificial sweeteners to cancers.
+The body does not recognize these chemicals and therefore stores them as fat causing weight gain.

-Foods prepared with chemical additives or processes that changes the natural state of a natural food or enhance flavor, increase natural shelf life, artificial colors, protective agents against pathogens– are all damaging to your microbiome.
+Foods prepared with chemical additives or processes that change the natural state of natural food or enhance flavor, increase natural shelf life, artificial colors, and protective agents against pathogens– are all damaging to your microbiome.

 How are we to know which foods these are?
-Mostly, they come is a bag, bottle or box, this is your first clue to carefully read the ingredients label.
+Mostly, they come in a bag, bottle, or box, this is your first clue to carefully read the ingredients label.

 if you have no idea what it is, maybe you shouldn’t eat it.

 Preservatives are added to most packaged foods in order to slow or prevent the processes of oxidation and bacterial growth.
 This extends the shelf life and keeps you from getting a very bad pathogen, that can make you very ill.
 There are natural preservatives, salt, natural acids, oils, and vinegar which are easily digested and do no harm to your gut.
 These are used in certain foods such as salt-cured ham, barbecue sauces, and many of your fermented vegetables.
 Most other foods have artificial preservatives, most research indicates these preservatives can greatly reduce the variety, and numbers of your gut flora.
 Studies have shown they could be reducing our gut flora.